 With prior management approval, the University will cover the cost of professional development activities as well as reimburse for appropriate expenses as determined by the nature and extent of the meeting or workshop.

 Education Assistance

-Goodwin University encourages employees to continue their education.
-For more information about eligibility and approval, please contact the Provost's office or Human Resources.
+University of Bridgeport encourages employees to continue their education.
+For more information about eligibility and approval, please contact Human Resources.